 'If the light is further than 60cm from a bath or shower enclosure (un-zoned), you won’t need higher than IP20,' he adds.
 'But if the lights are to be located over or in the shower (zone 1), they’ll need to be at least IP55.'

 HOW DO YOU PLAN A SHOWER ROOM?

-Depending on the size of your room, you should firstly consider whether you want a complete shower enclosure, or would prefer a walk-in or wet room design.
+How you plan a shower room will depend on the size on your space.
+You should firstly consider whether you want a complete shower enclosure, or would prefer a walk-in or wet room design.

 'Once you've decided on one of these options take a look at the range of shower trays, shower floors, shower screens and enclosures available and the different sizes to suit your situation and whether you have the space for additional areas such as a sink and or vanity area,' says Nicholas Cunild, Managing Director at Matki.